-Most Reverend Christian Lépine is the tenth bishop and eighth archbishop of Montreal, since the establishment of the diocese in 1836.
+Most Reverend Christian Lépine is the tenth bishop and the eighth archbishop of Montreal since the establishment of the diocese in 1836.

 Most Reverend Christian Lépine, Archbishop of Montreal since 2012, is the pastor of the Church of Montreal.
-He is supported in his mission by one auxiliary bishop, Alain Faubert.
+He is supported in his mission by two auxiliary bishops, Alain Faubert and Frank Leo.

-The Catholic church of Montreal does not only teach: it opens its arms and its heart to people in need.
-In fact, since October 2nd, 2017, the archdiocese of Montreal has welcomed asylum seekers in a new centre called “Le Pont” (the Bridge): this centre, situated in to rectory of Notre-Dame-des-Victoires parish, shelters mostly women and children who have come here searching for a better life.
+The Catholic Church of Montreal does not only teach; it also opens its arms and heart to those in need.
+In fact, since October 2, 2017, the Archdiocese of Montreal has been welcoming asylum seekers in its new centre called “Le Pont” (The Bridge).
+This centre, located in the rectory of Notre-Dame-des-Victoires parish, provides shelter for people, mainly women and children, who have come here seeking a better life.

-In the interest of caring for the safety and security of the people to whom we carry the Gospel message, in 2016 the Catholic Church of Montreal adopted the Diocesan Pastoral Responsibility Policy, which aims to insure an environment that is healthy and safe for all, and to prevent all forms of abuse when interacting with those who are vulnerable.
-With the objective of transparency, the procedure is as follow.
+To ensure the safety and security of those to whom we bring the Gospel message, the Catholic Church of Montreal in 2016 adopted the Diocesan Pastoral Responsibility Policy, which aims to provide an environment that is healthy and safe for all, and preventing any and all forms of abuse in our interactions with the vulnerable.
+In the interests of fuller transparency, the policy and procedures are outlined below:

-Let us be clear: spiritually, the Church lives through the Holy Spirit.
+To be clear, in spiritual terms the Church lives through the Holy Spirit.
 Materially however, as there is nothing for the Church to sell, she must live by the donations, physical or monetary, that she receives from her Christian members.
-In all countries where she is established, the greater the number of Christians who support the Church, the better her material situation is, which allows her, among other things, to redistribute her resources to those in need.
-To help her achieve her religious mission of salvation, we neeed your help!
-Here is how you can contribute.
+In all countries where the Church is established, the greater the number of Christians supporting the Church, the better her material circumstances.
+This in turn allows her to ensure the redistribution of her resources to those in need.
+To help her in her religious mission of salvation, we need your help!
+Here is how you can contribute:

 The Archbishop is the shepherd of the Church in his diocese.
 Episcopal consecration confers on him the threefold responsibility of sanctifying, teaching and governing.

-He governs his diocese with legislative, executive and judicial powers by relying on various councils for guidance and support in delegating his authority.
-These councils are groups of people – the laity, deacons, religious women and priests who advise the Archbishop and help him with pastoral, and practical, decisions.
+He governs his diocese with legislative, executive and judicial powers, calling on his several councils for guidance and support in the delegation of his authority.
+These councils consist of groups of people – members of the laity, deacons, religious men and women and priests who advise the Archbishop and assist him in making decisions of a pastoral and practical nature.

-To speak about the history of the diocese of Montreal is to speak of heritage, of the transmission of the faith in a new colony.
-The history of our diocese must be associated with the colony of Nouvelle-France and the foundation of Ville-Marie, because it is in this land and with those colonists that the Church was born in Montreal.
+The history of the diocese is synonymous with the heritage of Montreal, the sharing of faith through this new colony.
+That history is intimately associated with the colonization of Nouvelle-France and the founding of Ville-Marie, because it is in this land and with those colonists that the Church of Montreal was born.

-The department of archives looks after the historical documents which tell the story of the Catholic Church of Montreal.
-These archival materials bear witness to the faith of dozens of generations of baptized who have recognized the life-giving presence of God among his people.
-In this section, we will give you a glimpse of our collections, an overview of the services we offer.
+The department of archives maintains the historical documents containing the story of the Catholic Church in Montreal.
+These archival materials bear witness to the faith of dozens of generations of the baptized who recognized the life-giving presence of God among his people.
+In this section, we provide a glimpse of our collections as an overview of the services we offer.
 Here you will also discover the numerous resources available to you, whether you are conducting a research project or simply looking for an answer to your question.

-The Offices and Services representing organizations and people who assist and support the Bishop in the operations of the diocese as a whole, and especially in coordinating the social action ministry and the diocese's administrative activities, as well as in the management of legal and judicial affairs.
+The diocesan Offices and Services represent the people and the organizations who assist and support the Bishop in the operations of the diocese as a whole, and especially in coordinating the social action ministry and the diocese's administrative activities, as well as the management of its legal and judicial affairs.